gicappa/memorize/README.md

 ## The first test
 The first end to end test is where the connected application start showing its needs of refactoring.
-There are hardcoded values that must be passed by the test itself to be testest.
+The test is showing all the limit of having to read a standard input without passing in any way the possible questions but expecting a specific output and giving a specific input.
+This test is screaming for a refactoring of the code that will end up in a refactoring/ease of the test itself.